-There three ways moisture / water gets under your crawlspace.
-Each of these are conducive to mold, wood decay and termites and other insects.
+There three ways moisture/water gets under your crawlspace.
+Each of these is conducive to mold, wood decay, and termites, and other insects.

 The first is evaporation moisture – This kind of moisture comes from the ground and evaporates in structures.
 The best way to stop this kind of moisture is with a 100% installation of a moisture barrier.

-The second type is water intrusion and leaks – Water intrusion happens when exterior water finds it way under your crawlspace and then evaporated into the structure.
-Examples, gutters not draining away for house, leaky plumbing pipes, crawlspace grade lower then exterior, holes noted in foundation ect….
-Fixes for this type of problem require, sump pumps, gutter drainage system, french drains, ect…
+The second type is water intrusion and leaks – Water intrusion happens when exterior water finds its way under your crawlspace and then evaporated into the structure.
+Examples, gutters not draining away for the house, leaky plumbing pipes, crawlspace grade lower than exterior, holes noted in foundation ect… Fixes for this type of problem require, sump pumps, gutter drainage system, french drains, ect…

-The third type is humidity moisture – Hot humid moisture-saturated air that get sucked under a cooler crawlspace has become a major source of excessive moisture.
-When this very wet air touches a cooler surface, the water vapor condenses (dew point) and water forms on those surfaces.
-To fix this type would require to install a crawlspace encapsulation system with de-humidifier.
-All day light should be sealed.
+The third type is humidity moisture – Hot humid moisture-saturated air that gets sucked under a cooler crawlspace has become a major source of excessive moisture.
+When this very wet air touches a cooler surface, the water vapor condenses (dew point), and water forms on those surfaces.
+Fixing this type would require installing a crawlspace encapsulation system with a de-humidifier.
+All daylight should be sealed.